Anisometropia: Definition and treatments

 What is anisometropia?

 Anisometropia (an-EYE-so-meh-TROW-pea-uh) is a vision condition in which one eye has more refractive error than the other.
-For example, one eye would be more nearsighted (myopic) than the other.
-So, that eye needs a significantly stronger lens correction than the other to see clearly.
+For example, one eye may be more nearsighted (myopic) than the other.
+So, that eye needs a stronger lens correction than the other to see clearly.

 The word anisometropia comes from the following Greek and Latin word roots: